MarcCharmois/python3.6-eventHubTrigger-function/readme.md

   "Values": {
     "FUNCTIONS_WORKER_RUNTIME": "python",
     "AzureWebJobsStorage": "{AzureWebJobsStorage}",
-    "receiverConnectionString":""
+    "receiverConnectionString":"{receiverConnectionString}"
   }
 }
 ```
- 2. Complete the receiverConnectionString value with the one of the eventhub namespace >> settings >> Shared access policies >> RootManageSharedAccessKey >> Connection string–primary key
+ 2. Replace the {receiverConnectionString} value with the one of the eventhub namespace >> settings >> Shared access policies >> RootManageSharedAccessKey >> Connection string–primary key
+ 3. Replace the {AzureWebJobsStorage} value with the DefaultEndpointsProtocol of your Azure Storage Account
- 3. Replace the eventHubName value with yours in the function.json file
+ 4. Replace the eventHubName value with yours in the function.json file

  ### mail-sending part
  1. Create a SendGrid Account resource in Azure